Michaelc136/StratuxHUDcustom/readme.md

 1. Enter `ping google.com`.
 Press ctrl+c after a while.
 This will confirm that you have internet access.
 If you do not, then use rasp-config to re-enter your wi-fi
 2. `cd ~`
-3. Next we will make sure you have the latest version of the operating system, and the correct prerequisites.
-   1. `sudo apt-get update`
-   2. `sudo apt-get dist-upgrade`
+3. `sudo apt-get install libsdl1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev libsdl-ttf2.0-dev`
+   1. Enter `Y` to accept the disk usage
+4. `sudo apt install git`
+   1. Enter `Y` to accept the disk usage
+5. `sudo apt install vim`
-4. Now we will copy the HUD software onto the rendering unit.
+6. Now we will copy the HUD software onto the rendering unit.
    1. `git clone https://github.com/JohnMarzulli/StratuxHud.git`
    2. `cd StratuxHud`
-5. `python3 --version`.
+7. `python3 --version`.
 Verify that your version is 3.5.1 or newer
-6. `sudo python3 setup.py develop`
+8. `sudo python3 setup.py develop`
-7. `sudo raspi-config`
+9. `sudo raspi-config`
-8. Choose "WiFi" again, and enter `stratux` as the SSID.
+10. Choose "WiFi" again, and enter `stratux` as the SSID.
 No password.
     1. _Note:_ If you have changed your password on your Stratux, then you will need to enter the password for the Stratux's network.
-9. `sudo vim /etc/wpa_supplicant/wpa_supplicant.conf`
+11. `sudo vim /etc/wpa_supplicant/wpa_supplicant.conf`
-10. Delete the section that contains your WiFi network, leaving the section that contains the Stratux network.
+12. Delete the section that contains your WiFi network, leaving the section that contains the Stratux network.
-11. More info on configuring Linux WiFi: <https://www.raspberrypi.org/forums/viewtopic.php?t=160620>
+13. More info on configuring Linux WiFi: <https://www.raspberrypi.org/forums/viewtopic.php?t=160620>
-12. Save and quit.
+14. Save and quit.
-13. Type "crontab -e"
+15. Type "crontab -e"
-14. Select "Nano" (Option 1)
+16. Select "Nano" (Option 1)
-15. Enter the following text at the _bottom_ of the file:
+17. Enter the following text at the _bottom_ of the file:

 ```bash
 @reboot sudo python3 /home/pi/StratuxHud/stratux_hud.py &